marcelocf/linux-map-e-ocn/README.md

     * 2001:4860:4860::8844
 * Tunnel: now you need to add the tunnel interface and configuration.

 For the tunnel, it is important to link it to your WAN configuration and you need to make it your main route.
 Also, make sure you are terminating in the BR.

 ### iptables

-Lastly you need to forward all your IPv4 packets to that tunnel, and voila!
+Lastly you need to forward all your IPv4 packets to that tunnel, remapping to the ports that are available to you and it should work.

 ## Helper Script